Michel Chartrand

-Education
+Early life and education

 Born on 20 December 1916 in the Montreal neighbourhood of Outremont, he studied at Collège Jean-de-Brébeuf secondary school and collège Sainte-Thérèse.
 In 1933, he trained to be a Trappist monk, but left after two years and worked with a Roman Catholic Church youth movement.
 In the 1939 Quebec election, he campaigned for the Action libérale nationale (ALN) party.
 In 1940, he enrolled in a history course at the Université de Montréal taught by Lionel Groulx, a Quebec nationalist Roman Catholic priest.

 Chartrand is reported to have joined the Canadian Officer Training Corps in 1941 following the outbreak of World War II in September 1939.
 This program, conducted across Canada, allowed university students to be credited with military service while continuing their studies without being posted to active duty.
 Chartrand protested that the Canadian Army documents were only in the English language and returned to the Trappists' monastery in the village of Oka, Quebec.

-In a 1994 interview, Suzette Rouleau, Pierre Trudeau's sister, described engaging in a fist fight with Chartrand, to prevent him bullying her baby brother, when they were all teenagers.
+In a 1994 interview, Suzette Rouleau, Pierre Trudeau's sister, described engaging in a fist fight with Chartrand, to prevent him bullying her younger brother, when they were all teenagers.